-The District's financial status trended higher over the course of the 2019 fiscal year.
-Total net position increased \$29,723.
-This represents a higher income from lodging tax revenue and higher income from stakeholder services.

-Lodging Tax revenues account for \$2,558,625 or 77.38 percent of all revenues.
-There were program specific revenues in the form of \$732,288 in charges for services and \$12,669 in operating grants and awards during 2019.
-The District had miscellaneous income of \$2,349; as well as \$595 in investment income.

-The District had \$3,276,803 in expenses related to governmental activities; some of these expenses were offset by program-specific charges for services or operating grants and contributions.
-General revenues consisting of lodging taxes of \$2,558,625 and other revenues were adequate to provide for these programs with \$29,723 of positive change in net position.

-During 2019, the District expended \$8,455 on capital assets.

-The District has no outstanding long-term debt at December 31, 2019.

-Overview of the Financial Statements

-This annual financial report consists of three parts: management's discussion and analysis, the basic financial statements, and supplemental information.
-The basic financial statements include two kinds of statements that present different views of the District.

-The first two statements are government-wide financial statements that provide both short-term and long-term information about the District's overall financial status.

-The remaining statements are fund financial statements that focus on individual parts of the District, reporting the District's operations in more detail than the government-wide statements.
-The governmental fund statements tell how basic services, such as fire protection, were financed in the short-term, as well as what remains for future spending.
+☐ The District's financial status trended lower over the course of the 2020 fiscal year.
+Total net position decreased \$623,536.
+This represents a decrease in income from lodging tax revenue and lower income from stakeholder services related to the COVID 19 pandemic. □ Lodging Tax revenues account for \$2,246,731 or 85.10 percent of all revenues.
+There were program specific revenues in the form of \$338,757 in charges for services and \$25,000 in operating grants and awards during 2020.
+The District had miscellaneous income of \$26,725; as well as \$2,890 in investment income. ☐ The District had \$3,263,639 in expenses related to governmental activities; some of these expenses were offset by program-specific charges for services or operating grants and contributions.
+General revenues consisting of lodging taxes of \$2,246,731 and other revenues were not adequate to provide for these programs with a negative change in net position and a Board mandate to access reserves to continue programming in 2020. ☐ The District had no outstanding long-term debt as of December 31, 2020.
+Overview of the Financial Statements This annual financial report consists of three parts: management's discussion and analysis, the basic financial statements, and supplemental information.
+The basic financial statements include two kinds of statements that present different views of the District. ☐ The first two statements are government-wide financial statements that provide both short-term and long-term information about the District's overall financial status. ☐ The remaining statements are fund financial statements that focus on individual parts of the District, reporting the District's operations in more detail than the government-wide statements.
+The governmental fund statements tell how basic services such as fire protection were financed in the short-term as well as what remains for future spending.